We have revised our Stronger Sector funding guidelines below to reflect our wider charitable objects.

-Training and support for a thriving social justice legal sector
+Sustaining and developing a thriving social justice sector

 In delivering these activities, we welcome collaborations between organisations.
-We also recognise the role of second-tier organisations (which support other organisations instead of people directly) in developing co-ordinated, system-wide responses to addressing gaps.
+We also recognise the role of second-tier organisations (which support other organisations instead of people directly) in developing co-ordinated responses.

 We are interested in the outcomes you would like to achieve and a broad pathway to getting there, so the grants we make under this programme are flexible.
 We encourage organisations to include a reasonable overhead contribution.